Preserving Black Memory. Imagining Black Futures.

 The Black Memory Collective was founded by Archivist Melissa J. Nelson in 2023.
 The Collective was born out of her efforts to connect with Black people who create, work with, and care for Black archives in Canada.
 It was created to form a national network and build a community of practice around Black memory work.

-The Black Memory Collective is part of a larger movement to reclaim, recognize, and celebrate Black memory and imagine Black futurities.
+The Black Memory Collective is part of a larger movement to reclaim, recognize, and celebrate Black memory and imagine Black futures.

 What We Do